 We want to give you a really strong education in the fundamentals of computer science, so in first year you'll be given an overview of the subject and gain a firm foundation in the principles of algorithms, artificial intelligence and relevant maths.
 You will also learn computer programming in Java - an invaluable language widely used in business and industry.

-We want you to have a chance to follow your own passions whilst studying, so in your first year you are also given a chance to pursue your own interests, via work within robot programming and image processing.
+We want you to have a chance to follow your own passions whilst studying, so in your first year you are also given a chance to pursue your own interests, via work within robot programming in the Artificial Intelligence module.
 We encourage group work as part of our commitment to preparing you for the world of employment and you will learn valuable skills.

 You can also apply to spend the second year of your BSc Computer Science course at our campus in the UK.
 Find our more.